puppetlabs/puppetdb/documentation/configure.markdown

 The `[jetty]` section configures HTTP for PuppetDB.

+> **Note:** If you are using Puppet Enterprise and want to enable the PuppetDB dashboard from the PE console, refer to [Changing PuppetDB's Parameters](/pe/latest/maintain_console-db.html#changing-puppetdb's-parameters) for more information.
+PE users should not edit `jetty.ini`.

 ### `host`

 This sets the hostname to listen on for _unencrypted_ HTTP traffic.
 If not supplied, we bind to `localhost`, which will reject connections from anywhere but the PuppetDB server itself.
 To listen on all available interfaces, use `0.0.0.0`.